yoyoqq/tact-smart-battle/problem2/statement2.md

 }
 ```

-If the current [Unix time](https://en.wikipedia.org/wiki/Unix_time) is greater than the value of the `votingEndingAt` field, no more votes will be accepted by the `Proposal` contract which gets deployed with this deadline information.
+If the current [Unix time](https://en.wikipedia.org/wiki/Unix_time) is greater than the value of the `votingEndingAt` field, the new `Proposal` contract must not get deployed.

 The `ProposalMaster` contract needs to have a getter named `proposalState` to retrieve the id of the next proposal with the following signature: